QuantumTarantino/ethereum_resources/README.md

 ## Other githubs

+* [Awesome Ethereum](https://github.com/btomashvili/awesome-ethereum) - More resources.
+Powered by github user btomashvili.

 * [Awesome Ethereum Security](https://github.com/trailofbits/awesome-ethereum-security) - Security resources if you are more interested.
-Powered by github user trailofbits
+Powered by github user trailofbits.